spacewalk01/yolov5-fire-detection/README.md

 ```

 ## Result
-The following diagrams were produced after training yolov5s with input size 640x640 on the fire dataset 10 iterations.
+The following diagrams were produced after training YOLOv5s with input size 640x640 on the fire dataset for 10 epochs.

 | P Curve | PR Curve | R Curve |
 | :-: | :-: | :-: |